shanurwan/Malaysian-Retirement-Dataset/README.md

 ## Contents

-- `malaysian_retirement_data.csv` : Synthetic dataset
+- `retirement.csv` : Synthetic dataset
-- `data_simulation_notebook.ipynb` : Jupyter notebook used to generate the dataset with full code, underlying assumption, statistical method, logic assignment and link to real world statistic sources
+- `retirementdata.ipynb` : Jupyter notebook used to generate the dataset with full code, underlying assumption, statistical method, logic assignment and link to real world statistic sources

 ---